Download & Installation

 conda install glpk

-The model openTEPES can also be solved with GAMS and a valid GAMS license for a solver.
+The openTEPES model can also be solved with GAMS and a valid GAMS license for a solver.
 The GAMS language is not included in the openTEPES package and must be installed separately.
 This option is activated by calling the openTEPES model with the solver name ‘gams’.

-Besides, it also requires the following packages:
+It also requires the following packages:

 • Pandas for inputting data and outputting results